yevhen/Streamstone/README.md

 ## Streamstone

-Streamstone is a small library focused around building highly scalable event-sourced solutions on top of Windows Azure Table Storage.
+Streamstone is a small library focused around building scalable event-sourced solutions on top of Windows Azure Table Storage.
 The API is specifically tailored for ease of consumption from within DDD/CQRS style applications.

 ## Main features

-+ Fully consistent
-+ All operations are idempotent
++ All stream operations are fully consistent
++ Duplicate event detection (based on unique id of an event)
++ Supports custom event and stream metadata
 + Batching support for writes
-+ Supports custom event and stream metadata
 + Allows to include custom table operations within writes
-+ Serialization and identity generation is a client prerogative
++ Serialization and identity is a client prerogative
-+ Easy-to-use immutable API
++ Easy-to-use, functional style immutable API

 ## Design